graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 ### 9. A bunch of FieldXXX APIs were deprecated

-After upgrade to v7 you will notice with ~100% probability compiler warnings with message
+After upgrading to v7 you will likely notice many compiler warnings with a message similar to the following:
 > Please use one of the Field() methods returning FieldBuilder and then methods defined on it or just
 > use AddField() method directly.
 This method will be removed in v8.